Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Experimental Results on Real-world mTSP Dataset

 \section{Experimental Results on Real-world mTSP Dataset}

 This section presents the experimental results of a real-world mTSP dataset by converting the TSPLIB \cite{reinelt1991tsplib} into mTSP instances.
-Following the established convention \cite{necula2015tackling} for converting TSPLIB to mTSP instances, we consider the TSPLIB instances as the locations of $N$ cities, and we select the depot city as the first city in the list of cities.
-Additionally, we set the value of $M$ as follows: $M={10,15,20}$ for problems with $200<N<500$, $M={30,40,50}$ for problems with $500<N<1000$, and $M={50,75,100}$ for problems with $N>1000$.
+Following the established convention \cite{necula2015tackling} for converting TSPLIB to mTSP instances, we set the first element in the list of cities as a depot.
+Additionally, we set the number of agents $M$ depending on the problem size as follows: $M={10,15,20}$ for problems with $200<N<500$, $M={30,40,50}$ for problems with $500<N<1000$, and $M={50,75,100}$ for problems with $N>1000$.
 The results presented in \cref{tab:mtsplib} demonstrate that our ET$^\dagger$ consistently outperforms all baselines across nearly all tasks.